ahmadsa713/My-Chat/README.md

 # My-Chat

-To run locally cd to the root and run npm run
+To run locally cd to the root and run npm start